JanssenProject/jans/docs/admin/config-guide/config-tools/config-api/config.md

 ### Get The Current Config-API Configuration

+Configuration for Config-API is a set of key-value pairs, called properties.
+When we retrieve the configuration, these properties and thier current values are returned as a JSON document.
 To get the properties of Janssen Config-API Configuration, run the command below:

 ```bash title="Command"
 /opt/jans/jans-cli/config-cli.py --operation-id=get-config-api-properties